futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 * the coordinator returns the collection/partition information back to the connector in SQL executor
 * the connector then saves the record schema to the collection/partitions
 * the above create table operations should be protected by transaction so that we could rollback if anything goes wrong
+* the coordinator might need to update system tables as well to reflect user table changes

 ![Create Database and Table Sequence Diagram](./images/K2SqlCreateDBTableSequenceDiagram01.png)